-The Proposer awarded the contract will be responsible for maintaining business records documenting compliance with HUB Program requirements.
+The Contractor awarded the contract will be responsible for maintaining business records documenting compliance with HUB Program requirements.
 The selected Proposer shall submit a Progress Assessment Report (PAR) monthly documenting all subcontractor payments made in the preceding month.
 Submission of the PAR is a condition for payment.
 The selected Contractor shall also report all 2nd and 3rd Tier subcontracting in the monthly PAR.
 PAR's are due no later than the 10th day of the following month.
 The PAR is required to be submitted monthly, even if no activity occurred for the month.
 Reports shall be submitted electronically to the HUBOffice@tea.texas.gov.

-2.7.1 How to Find Texas Certified HUBs for Subcontracting Opportunities
+2.7.2 How to Find Texas Certified HUBs for Subcontracting Opportunities

-Use the Comptroller's Centralized Master Bidders List (CMBL)/ HUB Directory (check the boxes for both "HUBs on the CMBL" and "HUBs only" or use "All Contractors").
+Use the Comptroller's Centralized Master Bidders List (CMBL) / HUB Directory (make sure to check both "HUBs on the CMBL" and "HUBs only" or use "All Contractors").

 - 1. Open https://mycpa.cpa.state.tx.us/tpasscmblsearch/index.jsp - 2.
-Search ⊙ HUBs on CMBL & HUBs only - 3.
-Selection 1: Class Code: # 924 [Educational/Training Services]
+Search: ⊙ HUBs on CMBL & HUBs only

-Item: #05 [Advisory Services, Educational]
+Selection 1:

+Class Code: 924 [Education Services]

+Item: 05, Advisory Services